top of page

 4. Find an edge of the bandage, and gently pull it back over itself in the direction of hair growth.
 If you're having difficulty removing it, try running some warm water over the area, or using a small amount of soap to loosen the adhesive.
 Peel down gently

 5. Next, wash your tattoo.
-I recommend a mild liquid antibacterial soap like Dial or Softsoap without heavy dyes, scrubbing beads, or fragrances.
+I recommend a mild liquid antibacterial soap (my recommendation is linked here) without heavy dyes, scrubbing beads, or fragrances.
 Lather the soap in your hands and Gently cleanse the surface of your tattoo, totally dissolving any remaining fluid buildup on your skin. ** This is especially important if the wrap needed early removal ** you don't want any body fluids to dry on your new tattoo and contribute to scabbing.
 It should be smooth and dry like a baby's booty!
 Wash twice a day at a minimum, more often as needed

 6. Pat your tattoo completely dry with a fresh paper towel.
-Do not use a cloth hand or face towel - they harbor bacteria!
+Do not use a washcloth, hand or face towel - they harbor bacteria!

 Anything that comes in contact with your fresh tattoo should be clean and dry, including clothes, furniture, and the sheets on your bed.
 I speak from experience when I say that while it's great to have puppies and kitties that like to cuddle on your bed, their paws bring everything they step in, right into your bed.
 That is NOT something you want to invite into the healing skin of a fresh tattoo.